 Several industries experienced some of their busiest times ever in 2020 and thrived in response to COVID-19.
 Healthcare, manufacturing, eCommerce, food and beverage, IT, home delivery and cleaning are just a few of the industries enjoying rapid growth opportunities.

 As competitors pull back on their spend or leave the industry altogether, you may find some unique opportunities to grow.
-You could consider picking up their client base, investigating an acquisition or proposing a mutually beneficial merger and acquisition deal.
+You could consider picking up their client base or proposing a mutually beneficial merger and acquisition deal.

 Improved supply chain